-Working with absolutely the same principals as with her human patients, Hannah now sees a variety of canine patients too.
-She has a long history of working with dogs, and has bred and shown her own Rough Collies for over thirty years.
+Working with absolutely the same principals as human patients, both Hannah and Claire see a variety of canine patients too.

 Canine Osteopathy, just like its human equivalent, is a system of treatment and management that uses physical techniques to ease tension and restrictions from the joints and muscles of the body in order to improve the structural, functional and physiological harmony of the dog.
 By working on the joints, muscles, blood flow and neurological supply, canine osteopathy works to reinstate the natural balance of the body, thereby improving overall function.
 We will also discuss your home environment, and offer advice on improvements that can be made to help your dog.

 Osteopathy for dogs (as with humans!) isn't just about fixing the back, and can help with a variety of issues including the following: